hughperkins/jeigen/README.md

  * if you're using Visual Studio 2010, please change generator name to "Visual Studio 10 Win64"

-Jeigen.jar will be created in the "jar" directory, and jeigen.dll will be created in the build\native directory.
+Jeigen.jar will be created in the "jar" directory, and jeigen.dll will be created in the build\native\release directory.

 Make sure to be consistent with 32-bit versus 64-bit throughout.
 If you use a 32-bit jdk, then you need to use a 32-bit C++ compiler, and visa versa.
 If you try to mix and match 32-bit and 64-bit, by accident, then this will result in failure to load jeigen.dll at runtime.
 Conversely, if jeigen.dll fails